Infrared Sauna Therapy For Immune and Detox Support

 Infrared sauna therapy sends infrared light to cellular structures throughout your body increasing ATP energy production and improving circulation which results in lower inflammation and reduced pain.

-Sweating during an infrared sauna therapy session also helps your body to get rid of toxic pollutants that are one of the main causes of chronic inflammation.
+Sweating during an infrared sauna therapy session also helps your body get rid of toxic pollutants that are one of the main causes of chronic inflammation.

 Research has shown that infrared sauna therapy may reduce chronic pain syndrome, symptoms of rheumatoid and autoimmune conditions, and inflammation related to cardiovascular health (9, 10).